openbmc/openbmc/poky/documentation/dev-manual/common-tasks.rst

 Some applications might require extra parameters to be passed to the compiler.
 For example, the application might need an additional header path.
-You can accomplish this by adding to the ``CFLAGS`` variable.
+You can accomplish this by adding to the :term:`CFLAGS` variable.
 The following example shows this::

    CFLAGS_prepend = "-I ${S}/include "